visrealm/pico9918/README.md

 ### PRO v2.x (v2.0)

-This is the latest version, poewered by the more powerful RP2350.
+This is the latest version, powered by the more powerful RP2350.
 This hardware upgrade will allow for additional VRAM and display modes in the future, including V9938 support.

 <p align="left"><a href="img/pico9918pro_800_1.jpg"><img src="img/pico9918pro_800_1.jpg" alt="PICO9918 PRO v2.0" width="720px"></a></p>